tchmhkg/clinic-demo/README.md

   1. All fields are required

-- Login token expiry time
-  Default 24 hours
+- Authorization
+  1. JWT
+  2. Default expired after 24 hours, can edit the expiry time in ``` server/.env ```